 All leave must run concurrent with approved FMLA.
 Employees are not required to exhaust all other paid leave before taking parental leave.
-Parental leave must be taken within 6 months of the qualifying event.
-Parental leave must be taken as 10 continuous days.
-No intermittent leave will be permitted.
+Parental leave must be taken within 12months of the qualifying event.
+Parental leave must be taken as 12 continuous weeks by the birthing Non-birthing parents may choose to take up to 4 weeks immediately after the birth and the remainder of their leave in as one continuous leave within 12 months of the birth.
 While on leave the County will continue to make payroll deductions and collect the employee's share of benefit premiums.